php-fig/fig-standards/proposed/clock.md

 ## 2.1 ClockInterface

 The clock interface defines the most basic operations to read the current time and date from the clock.
-It MUST return the current time as a DateTimeImmutable, DateTime, timestamp integer and timestamp float, and MUST return the current time zone.
+It MUST return the current time as a DateTimeImmutable, timestamp integer and timestamp float, and MUST return the current time zone.

 ~~~php